calebsmith/Water-and-Stone-RPG/README.rst

 These are all run from a DOS prompt by typing their names

-Some additional notes about game asset files
+Some additional notes about game asset files"

     * All tiles and maps are plain text .DAT files, while the backgrounds are binary .DIS files.
     * The tiles and character files are prefixed by TILE and CHAR